TomPark2000/Lending.Club-End.to.End.Project/README.md

 <br>

-If I wanted the model to focus on improving recall (more specifically the recall for defaulting), I would do 2 things:
+<ins>If I wanted the model to focus on improving recall (more specifically the recall for defaulting), I would do 2 things:<ins>

 1. Change the ratio of the classes so that the model would be penalized more for misclassifying a loan that was defaulted.
 I would change the ratio to 1 for a loan default, and 0.7 for a loan being paid off.
 2. Increase the Classification Threshold.
 Right now its at 0.5 (50%), but I would increase it to 0.6 or 0.7.